Table of contents

 5. Design products

-With your fashion brand and business plan in place, it’s time to build your clothing line.
+With your brand and business plan ready, it’s time for the fun part: designing your clothing line.

 Create your own clothing designs and mockups

-Design your graphics to fit the specific items in your clothing line.
-For example, embroidery on caps has different design limits than printing on t-shirts or hoodies.
-Think about placement, sizing, and how the design will look on each product.
-You can use software like Adobe Illustrator or Printful’s free Design Maker to create your designs.
+Design your graphics to fit the specific products in your collection.
+For example, embroidery on a baseball cap has different requirements than a large print on a hoodie.
+Use software like Adobe Illustrator or Printful’s free Design Maker to create your designs.

 Order and test samples

-If you use a POD service like Printful or work with a clothing manufacturer, test your product designs in real life before you start selling them to customers.
+Whether you’re using a POD service like Printful or working with a manufacturer, always test your products before selling them.

-Pro tip: Use your samples for photoshoots to showcase your clothing line on your storefront or social media.
+Pro tip: Use your samples for photoshoots to get authentic, real-life photos for your website and social media.

 6. Develop collections